Hybrid Mobilities Transgressive Spatialities

 Sara Maria Lara Flores

-11. Stranded Migrants, Mobile Subjects.
-Spatiality and Social Order of ‘Waiting’ in Mexico
+11. Stranded Migrants, Mobile Subjects: The Spatiality and Social Order of ‘Waiting’ in Mexico

 12. Facing the Environmental Transition: The Critical Issue of Grasping Mobile Spatialities at the Crossroads of (Un)Changing Practices and Policies